 Targeting Opportunities to Improve Behavioral Health Services for Children

-The full analysis, targeted for release in fall 2017, is part of CHCS’ ongoing Faces of Medicaid data analysis series designed to uncover patterns of behavioral health service usage for children in Medicaid and to inform state Medicaid efforts to improve services for this population.
+The full analysis, targeted for release in 2018, is part of CHCS’ ongoing Faces of Medicaid data analysis series designed to uncover patterns of behavioral health service usage for children in Medicaid and to inform state Medicaid efforts to improve services for this population.
 Over the last five years, in partnership with Sheila A. Pires, MPA, Human Service Collaborative, and Todd Gilmer, PhD, University of California, San Diego, CHCS has undertaken these analyses to identify: (1) behavioral and physical health service use and expense; (2) psychotropic medication use; and (3) patterns of use among children in foster care and those with developmental disabilities.
 The first analysis, which looked at 2005 claims data, revealed key opportunities for states and other stakeholders to improve outcomes for children in Medicaid with behavioral health needs, including:

 - Expanding access to appropriate and effective behavioral health care, particularly therapeutic interventions with an existing or emerging evidence base, and home- and community-based services;